 Figure 5: Human iPSC-derived cortical neurons.
 (A) Brightfield images of day 6, manually (m) and automated (a) differentiated cortical neurons showing similar neuronal networks; (B) Representative images of cells stained for TUBB3 (pan neuronal), BRN2 (cortical neurons) and Hoechst 33342 (nuclei) on day 8 of differentiation; (C) Results of qRT-PCR for marker genes of cortical neurons (MAP2, BRN2, CUX2, NCAM1 and SYN1) enriched in day 8 (D8) of differentiation.
 The data is represented as the relative quantity (RQ) using iPS_a_1 as the reference sample.
 Error bars represent the SD from 3 technical replicates of qRT-PCR reaction.
 GAPDH, RPL13A1 and RPLPO were used as housekeeping genes.
 Scale bar: 50 µm.

 Figure 6: A high-throughput assay for neurite outgrowth.
 (A) Representative images of GFP expressing cells on days 1, 3 and 11 of differentiation; (B) Representative binary images of neurites on days 1, 3 and 11 of differentiation.
 The neurite outgrowth was quantified using the high content image analysis software 1 and is represented as neurite length; (B) The graphic displays the increase in neurite length in NPC-derived NGN2 neurons and formation of a dense network.
 Three 96-well plates with cells in the inner 60 wells are imaged.
 For simplicity, only three columns of wells per 96-well plate are shown as an example with n = 6 wells per column.
-An average of 1308 cells analyzed per well.
+An average of 1308 cells were analyzed per well.
 Error bars represent the standard error of the mean (S.E.M.).
 Scale bar = 50 µm.

 Figure 7: Human iPSC-derived mDA neurons.
 Midbrain DA neurons differentiated manually (m) and in the automated (a) culture system.
 (A, B) Representative fluorescent images of mDA neurons stained for tyrosine hydroxylase (TH, mDA neuron marker; green), MAP2 (neuronal marker; red) and Hoechst 33342 (nuclei; blue); (C) Representative qRT-PCR results for marker genes of mDA neurons differentiated manually and in the automated culture system.
 TH and MAP2 expression levels are represented as relative quantity (RQ) normalized to housekeeping genes (OAZ1 and GAPDH); (D) Percentages of TH and MAP2 positive neurons generated by manual and automated differentiation.
 Error bars represent the SD of two independent differentiations performed with two distinct iPSC lines (#1 and #2).
 Scale bar = 50 µm.